seshasrinivaspendyala/AI-PC-Samples/AI-Travel-Agent/README.md

    **IMPORTANT:** Ensure that you have initialized the oneAPI environment (refer to step 2) before launching the Jupyter Lab.

-9. **Run the Streamlit file**
+9. **Run the Streamlit file**\
-   - You can run the Streamlit file using the below command in the Jupyter terminal or from your Miniforge terminal(Windows) or Terminal(Linux) in the gpu_llmsycl conda environment
+   - You can run the Streamlit file using the below command in the Jupyter terminal or from your Miniforge terminal(Windows) or Terminal(Linux) in the gpu_llmsycl conda environment.
    ```
    streamlit run AI_Travel_Agent_streamlit.py
    ```